-Chevrolet Trailblazer owners have reported 21 problems associated with ignition switch (under the electrical system category).
+Chevrolet Trailblazer owners have reported 66 problems related to ignition switch (under the electrical system category).

 See all problems of the 2007 Chevrolet Trailblazer.